ArkProjectNFTs/ark-project/README.md

 # ark-rs 🦀

 ## Overview
-Rust library related to the ArkProject.
+Rust libraries and binaries related to the ArkProject.

 This library aims at providing the building block and functionalities for the Starknet community in